Promotic

 - 0 to 250 = standard address of specific meter.

 - 253 = the address of "selected" meter.
-The meter can be "selected" by the "Common meter/Selection of a slave station by identification number" message.
+The meter can be "selected" by the "Common meter/Selection of a Slave station by identification number" message.

 - More meter types on 1 line: On one serial line there can be connected more meter types, for example, meters Kamstrup, Landis, Danfoss, etc. can be "mixed".